aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/00_Workshop_Info/_index.md

 In this workshop we will work with __GitLab__, __Hashicorp__ and __Gremlin__ to show how to detect single points of failure within a gitflow deployment.

-- **In the hands-on lab:**  We will leverage _GitLab's CI/CD Pipleline_ and _Hashicorp's Terraform Cloud_ to deploy _HashiCorp’s Vault_ in a single non HA configuration and use _Gremlin’s Chaos Engineering Platform_ to identify weakness in the while developing and prototyping.
+- **In the hands-on lab:** We will leverage GitLab’s CI/CD Pipelines and Hashicorp’s Terraform Cloud to deploy HashiCorp’s Vault in a single non HA configuration.
+Post deployment we will use Gremlin’s Chaos Engineering Platform to identify weakness in our sample application (pet clinic) deployment.

-- In the final labs will rebuild our architecture base on our learning and redploy Vault cluster using our exiting piplelines.
-Once deploy we will repeat our _Gremlin_ attack on our updated HA Vault Cluster detail that we have  mitigated the weakness the that were exposed during the inital prototype release.
+- In the final labs, will rebuild our architecture based on our learnings and re-deploy the Vault cluster using our existing pipeline.
+Once deployed we will repeat our _Gremlin_ attack on the updated HA Vault Cluster to validate that we have  mitigated the weaknesses that were discovered during the initial prototype deployment.

 {{% notice warning %}}
 <p style='text-align: left;'>